We’ve selected six of the best El Chaltén hiking trails, showcasing the finest Andean vistas around Argentina’s trekking capital

-Patagonia’s El Chaltén hiking trails are on the bucket list of every serious hiker.
-The trekking capital of Argentina provides access to a network of well-maintained hiking routes with some of the best alpine viewpoints in the world.
+Patagonia’s El Chaltén hiking trails should be on the bucket list of every serious hiker.
+The trekking capital of Argentina provides access to a network of well-maintained hiking routes with some of the most breathtaking alpine viewpoints on the continent.

-The routes are rambling and chaotic at times (underestimate the ever-present winds at your peril) but the rewards are big.
-The imposing towers of Fitz Roy and Cerro Torre steal the show but the magnificent World Heritage-listed Parque Nacional Los Glaciares has much to offer hikers at every level.
+The routes are rambling and chaotic at times (underestimate the ever-present winds at your peril), but the rewards are big.
+The imposing towers of Fitz Roy and Cerro Torre steal the show, but the magnificent UNESCO-listed Parque Nacional Los Glaciares has much to offer hikers of every ability.

 With options to suit everyone, here are six outstanding El Chaltén hiking routes to choose from.
 If you’re really brave (or foolhardy), you can opt to complete them all.